ASU-VDA-Lab/ASP-DAC24-Tutorial/README.md

 ### Everywhere else (Not attending the ASP-DAC tutorial)

-If you are not attending the tutorial, you required to clone this repository, install the required software dependencies, and build OpenROAD and CircuitOps.
+If you are not attending the tutorial, you are required to clone this repository, install the required software dependencies, and build OpenROAD and CircuitOps.

 #### Clone the repository